leftshiftone/conveyjs/README.md

 ## Development

 ### Release
-### Release
-### Release
-Releases are triggered locally.
-Just a tag will be pushed to trigger the CI release pipeline.
-Releases are triggered locally.
-Just a tag will be pushed to trigger the CI release pipeline.
 Releases are triggered locally.
 Just a tag will be pushed to trigger the CI release pipeline.

 #### Major